fwew/fwew-lib/README.md

 ### Update dictionary
 `fwew.Update()` will update the dictionary file to the newest version, downloaded from https://tirea.learnnavi.org/dictionarydata/dictionary.txt.
 It will NOT update this library.
 To update the library you need to adjust the `go mod` of your project.

+### Assure dictionary
+If you don't want to setup the dictionary manually, this will assure it is found of by the program.
+By default, it is saved next to the executable.
+If you want to download it to a different directory, you have to handle that yourself.
+For this purpose `DownloadDict()` and `FindDictionaryFile()` are exposed.